-Intro to the kids: "Months are about 4 weeks long and divide the year (some kids may remember this from Week 2 Planet Party).
+"Months are about 4 weeks long and divide the year.
 Do you know the order of months in a calendar?"
-(Discuss.)
+Discuss.
 "If we look at all our birthdays, which month do you think will have the most birthdays?"
-(Take guesses!)
+Discuss.
+Take guesses!

 - 1. Have everyone separate into groups based on their birth month. - 2.
 Tell kids they'll be forming a human bar chart.
-Each month will get its own line or "bar" of kids, and months with more kids will have longer bars. \rightarrow Kids → - 3.
-When everyone is lined up, see which bar is longest - that's the most common birth month for your club!
+Each month will get its own line or "bar" of kids, and months with more kids will have longer bars. →

+- Use 12 pieces of masking tape on the floor to indicate the months.
+Show kids where the month's bars should start. - 4.
+When everyone is lined up, see which bar is longest that's the most common birth month for your club!